Wrought Ironwork Finishes

 Our light burnished steel curtain poles come with a lacquer finish as standard, and this is suitable for all types of curtains including tap-top and eyelet drapes.

 Our natural black curtain poles, on the other hand, come with a natural beeswax finish as standard.
 They are carefully buffed and polished before they leave our workshop but, because the beeswax is a natural product, there is still a small possibility that there could be a slight transfer of wax onto fabrics in direct contact with the pole.
-So, for light-coloured tab-top, eyelet or slotted curtains, you may prefer to have your natural black poles sealed with a lacquer finish.
+So, for light-coloured tab-top, eyelet or slotted curtains, you may prefer to have your curtain poles powder coated.

 Please let us know your preference when you place your order.